Osiris-Team/BetterDesktop/README.md

 - Add a settings popup.
 - If there are same program names add their parent path, until the names are not equal.

+## Ideas
+- Make this a web browser too by adding a search field and using the webview
+- Add support for PWAs and also allow storing urls (maybe as shortcuts) and opening them in a fullscreen webview
+- Replace JavaScript with Java by integrating a custom Java browser and using that instead of regular search

 ## Features
 - `/User/Desktop` and `/Public/Desktop` contents will be moved into the BetterDesktop program directory and added to the favorites tab, thus clearing up the background.